serverless/blog/posts/2019-08-01-serverless-components-beta.md

 At Serverless Inc., we believe in order to deliver the best product, you must be free to use the best services.

 Serverless Components are being designed to be entirely vendor agnostic, enabling you to easily use services from different vendors, together.
-Whether it's big public cloud, like AWS, Azure, Google, Alibaba, Tencent, or services from smaller vendors like Stripe, Alogolia, Twilio and others.
+Whether it's big public cloud, like AWS, Azure, Google, Alibaba, Tencent, or services from smaller vendors like Stripe, Algolia, Twilio and others.

 ## Wrapping Up